-No evidence of potential contamination from cable fluid/oily substances was observed along the 400 m cable length (200 m each way from the leak location) that we examined in the public areas that could be accessed during the Site walkover.
+No evidence of potential contamination from cable fluid/oily substances was observed along the total 400 m cable length (200 m each way from the leak location) that we examined during the Site walkover.
 Selected photographs of potentially relevant observations made during the Site walkover are provided in APPENDIX A with commentary.